 Logotherapy and Existential Analysis describes the person (anthropology) recognizing the three human dimensions of body, mind and spirit (dimensional ontology).

 Exploring the autobiographical method of logotherapy used by Viktor Frankl in Man’s Search for Meaning and in his autobiography Recollections.

-Introduces Viktor Frankl’s dimensional ontology: Body, mind and spirit.
-The three pillars of logotherapy: Freedom of will, the will to meaning and meaning in life The three avenues to find meaning: Creative, experiential and attitudinal values.
+Introducing he three principles of freedom of will, the will to meaning and meaning in life The three avenues to find meaning: Creative, experiential and attitudinal values.
 The capacities the human spirit for self-distancing and self-transcendence.
-The logotherapy methods of paradoxical intention, dereflection and modification of attitudes.
+The methods of paradoxical intention, dereflection, and modification of attitudes.

 Contemplating the existential dynamics of the human spirit and the application of logotherapy principles in situations of existential vacuum, existential distress and existential frustration.